 Assume a position

 Unless discomfort is part of your play, choose a position that’s comfortable for both you and your partner.
-This helps you both relax, enjoy yourself, and go longer.
 Here are a few fun and easy positions to try:

 - Lying down with a pillow or rolled-up towel under your the hips, feet flat on the bed or pulling knees to ears